nbeaver/why-linux-is-better/why-linux-is-better.rst

 "Linux is flexible and customizable."

+Stop it.

-Claims like these are vague and hard to verify, and they often cite anecdotes and hearsay as evidence.
+Claims like these are vague and wishy-washy, and they often cite anecdotes and hearsay as evidence.
-Moreover, they lead to `endless debates`_ that are impossible to resolve, It is easy to opine about one's preferred operating system, but harder to give objective, concrete examples.
+They lead to `endless debates`_ that are impossible to resolve, It is easy to opine about one's preferred operating system, but harder to give objective, concrete examples.

 .. _endless debates: http://linux.slashdot.org/

-With the caveat that both Windows and Linux are moving targets, this document catalogues some specific technical reasons to prefer using Linux as a desktop operating system.
+With the caveat that both Windows and Linux are moving targets, this document describes some specific technical reasons to prefer using Linux as a desktop operating system.

 These reasons are not exhaustive, but aim to be representative.